-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (virtually). - Support ongoing discussions concerning RFIs. - Deliver Installation Plan and complete pre-FAT at 95%.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (virtually). - Support ongoing discussions concerning RFIs. - Complete revisions for Operations User Manual. - Complete revisions for Training Manual. - Complete Training Plan.

 3.3.
 Tunnel Modification

 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
 The Tunnel Drainage and Track Rehabilitation Project.